-In the Expansion Phase, SLG/SDC could link land issues to policies related to Sustainable Development Goals (SDGs), human development security, and increase its engagement with the private sector.
+In the Expansion Phase, SLG/SDC could link land issues to policies related to Sustainable Development Goals (SDGs), human development Box item 2 security, and increase its engagement with the private Formulating the Expansion Phase - Some Inputs sector.
 Such an effort will trigger better awareness and state and local mobilization too.
-A periodic independent review could also prove useful.
-In designing the Expansion Phase, SDC must keep in mind the changing role of different development partners and civil society and in line with DAC Principles, it should consider progressively engaging with the government and formal institutions as far as possible.
-In sum, the best way forward should be the one defined by the government, advocated and implemented by civil society in partnership with government (both at national and subnational levels), private sector and others.
+A periodic Suggested Project Goal: Contribute to government independent review could also prove useful.
+In and civil society capacities to strengthen land tenure designing the Expansion Phase, SDC must keep in the formulation of NLUP).

+partners and civil society and in line with DAC Suggested Impact: Strengthened policies, legal Principles, it should consider progressively engaging instruments, and procedures.

+with the government and formal institutions as far as

+possible.
+In sum, the best way forward should be the Suggested Outcomes: Enhanced capacity of land one defined by the government, advocated and sector institutions (national and subnational) and implemented by civil society in partnership with regulatory frameworks and institutional capacity; government (both at national and subnational levels), improved governance of communal land; protection private sector and others.